Perceptual hashing: Characteristics

 Research reported in January 2019 at Northumbria University has shown for video it can be used to simultaneously identify similar contents for video copy detection and detect malicious manipulations for video authentication.
 The system proposed performs better than current video hashing techniques in terms of both identification and authentication.

 Research reported in May 2020 by the University of Houston in deep learning based perceptual hashing for audio has shown better performance than traditional audio fingerprinting methods for the detection of similar/copied audio subject to transformations.

-In addition to its uses in digital forensics, research by a Russian group reported in 2019 has shown that perceptual hashing can be applied to a wide variety of situations.
-Similar to comparing images for copyright infringement, the group found that it could be used to compare and match images in a database.
-Their proposed algorithm proved to be not only effective, but more efficient than the standard means of database image searching.
+In addition to its uses in digital forensics, perceptual hashing can be applied to a wide variety of situations.
+Similar to comparing images for copyright infringement, a group of researchers found that it could be used to compare and match images in a database.
+They showed that their algorithm is more efficient than the standard means of database image search.

 A Chinese team reported in July 2019 that they had discovered a perceptual hash for speech encryption which proved to be effective.
-They were able to create a system in which the encryption was not only more accurate, but more compact as well.
+They were able to create a system in which the encryption was more accurate and more compact.

-Apple Inc reported as early as August 2021 a child sexual abuse material (CSAM) system that they know as NeuralHash.
-A technical summary document, which nicely explains the system with copious diagrams and example photographs, offers that "Instead of scanning images [on corporate] iCloud [servers], the system performs on-device matching using a database of known CSAM image hashes provided by [the National Center for Missing and Exploited Children] (NCMEC) and other child-safety organizations."
+In August 2021, Apple Inc described a CSAM-detection system called NeuralHash.
+A technical summary document explained that the system did not scan images on iCloud servers, but rather performed on-device matching using a database of CSAM image hashes provided by the National Center for Missing and Exploited Children (NCMEC) and other organizations.